-- Total length of vent piping must not exceed limits 1) stated in Table 7. - Bottom of vent terminal shall be located at least 3 feet (0.90m) above grade or above normal snow levels.
+- Total length of vent piping must not exceed limits stated in Table 7. - 2) Bottom of vent terminal shall be located at least 3 feet (0.90m) above grade or above normal snow levels.
 In all cases the appliance shall be installed in accordance with local codes - 3) DynaMax HS can vent up to 100 equivalent feet.
-Elbows can range from 3 to 5 feet in equivalent length depending on the centerline radius. - Vent outlet shall terminate at least 12" (0.30m) away from any forced air inlet.
-Vent must be at least 7 feet (2.15m) above grade when located adjacent to public walkways due to normal formation of water vapour in the combustion process. - Vent outlet MUST NOT terminate below a forced air inlet at any distance.
+Elbows can range from 3 to 5 feet in equivalent length depending on the centerline radius. - 4) Vent outlet shall terminate at least 12" (0.30m) away from any forced air inlet.
+Vent must be at least 7 feet (2.15m) above grade when located adjacent to public walkways due to normal formation of water vapour in the combustion process. - Vent outlet MUST NOT terminate below a forced air inlet at any distance. - 6) Vent cannot terminate below grade.
+Position vent termination where vapours will not damage walls or plants or may be otherwise objectionable. - 7) Vent terminal shall not be installed closer than 3 feet (1m) from an inside corner of an L-shaped structure, window well, stairwell, alcove, courtyard or other recessed area as wind eddies could affect boiler performance or cause recirculation. - 8) DO NOT terminate closer than 4 feet (1.25m) horizontally and vertically from any electric meter, gas meter, regulator, relief valve, or other equipment.
+In all cases local codes take precedence - Position terminations so they are not likely to be damaged by foreign objects, or exposed to a buildup of debris. - Vent piping must terminate in an elbow pointed outward or away from air inlet. - 11) Flue gas condensate can freeze on exterior walls or on the vent cap.
+Frozen condensate on the vent cap can result in a blocked flue condition.
+Keep the vent cap/terminal clear of snow, ice, leaves, debris etc. Some discolouration to exterior building surfaces is to be expected.
+Adjacent brick or masonry surfaces should be protected with a rust resistant sheet metal plate. - 12) Perform regularly scheduled inspections to ensure vent terminal is unobstructed.